 Your shoulder is a large flexible joint that allows you to move your arm in a wide range of directions.
 Unfortunately, that type of mobility and flexibility also makes your shoulder susceptible to injuries that result in shoulder pain.
-When you have shoulder pain, Sumit Dewanjee, MD, at FXRX Inc. in Tempe and Chandler, Arizona, can help.
+When you have shoulder pain, Sumit Dewanjee, MD, at FXRX Inc. in Tempe, Chandler, and Phoenix, Arizona, can help.
 The highly skilled board-certified orthopedic surgeon specializes in diagnosing and treating all types of shoulder pain conditions.
 Call the office nearest you or schedule an appointment online today.

 Shoulder pain includes any type of discomfort that affects the structure or function of your shoulder.
 Your shoulder is a large and complex joint that forms the connection between your upper arm bone, shoulder blade, and collarbone.